arguslab/pag-web/_pages/argus-saf.md

 `Inter-procedural Data Flow Graph` (`IDFG`) is a combination of `Inter-procedural Control Flow Graph` (`ICFG`) and a `points-to information map` which denotes that at each program point what are the possible Object types.

-We have two points-to analysis algorithm to build `IDFG`: `InterproceduralSuperSpark`, `AndroidReachingFactsAnalysis`.
+We have two points-to analysis algorithm to build `IDFG`: `InterProceduralSuperSpark`, `AndroidReachingFactsAnalysis`.

-Most of the time `InterproceduralSuperSpark` is just used to build [Call Graph](#tutorial-graph-cg) efficiently, because it is more light-weight than `AndroidReachingFactsAnalysis`, but still preserves enough precision (flow-,object-,field- sensitive).
+Most of the time `InterProceduralSuperSpark` is just used to build [Call Graph](#tutorial-graph-cg) efficiently, because it is more light-weight than `AndroidReachingFactsAnalysis`, but still preserves enough precision (flow-,object-,field- sensitive).
 We will discuss this in [Call Graph](#tutorial-graph-cg) section.